 Shipping with USPS is almost always less expensive than FedEx.
 However, FedEx is widely considered to be the most reliable carrier.

-For packages less than 1lb, USPS charges approximately $2.74.
+For packages less than one pound, USPS charges approximately $2.74.
 Rates for packages weighing one pound or more start at $7 and increase in increments of either $0.10 or $0.25 for each additional pound.